sadmanca/2023-fall-ece344-documentation/docs/02-process-manager.md

 We will never use your commit times (or file access times) as proof of submission, only when you push your code to the course Git server.

+## Common Issues

+### Signals Causing System Calls to Fail

+We saw this in Lecture 6 in [signal-example.c](https://laforge.eecg.utoronto.ca/ece344/2023-fall/student/materials/-/blob/main/lectures/06-basic-ipc/signal-example.c?ref_type=heads), you may find it annoying or impossible to handle system calls failing with `EINTR` (like in [signal-example-2.c](https://laforge.eecg.utoronto.ca/ece344/2023-fall/student/materials/-/blob/main/lectures/06-basic-ipc/signal-example-2.c?ref_type=heads)).
+An alternative is to add some flags to your `struct sigaction`, as below:

+    new_action.sa_flags = SA_RESTART | SA_NOCLDSTOP;

+`SA_RESTART` will automatically restart system calls (so you won't see `EINTR`), and `SA_NOCLDSTOP` will force the kernel to only send your process `SIGCHLD` if the child terminates (and not any other event).

 [pro-git]: https://git-scm.com/book/en/v2/